emissary-ingress/emissary/docs/howtos/cert-manager.md

 2. Note the `accessKeyID` and create a `secret` named `prod-route53-credentials-secret` in the cert-manager namespace that has a key value: `secret-access-key` from your AWS IaM credentials.

 3. Create and apply a `ClusterIssuer`.
-Make sure that the `Issuer` and the `secret` are in the same namespace.

     ```yaml
     ---